-Figure 9.12.6: A high-quality viewport-only solution

-Viewport-Locked Mode

-The viewport only solution is especially useful for viewport followers that are following the viewport orientation of another user.
-In this case, the received viewport does not need to be mapped to the original capture orientation, i.e., there is no need to reverse the rotation.
-Instead, the receiver can render the received video as viewport-locked, i.e., centered at the center of the viewport/display.
-The modified pipeline for this case is shown in Figure 9.12.7.
-The SDP parameter to use would be:

-a=3gpp_360video:100<sp>cap=VDP-VL

-The solution may be useful for other 2D display devices even if they are not follower UEs, as a delayed viewport update (at least 1 RTT) does not significantly lowers the user experience.
+The viewport-locked solution may be useful for any 2D display devices, as a delayed viewport update (at least 1 RTT) does not significantly lower the user experience.
 In case of ultra low-latency networks, the solution can be used for HMDs, but may cause motion sickness if latency increases and, hence, must be used carefully.